TCB13/HP-EliteDesk-800-G2-DM-Hackintosh/README.md

 - VGA port - black screen
 - Can't change the DP port I'm using after the machine is ON - results in a black screen
 - Can't boot without a screen connected
-- Sleep doesn't wake the screen - black screen
+- Sleep doesn't work.
+Black screen and system crash after trying to wake it up
 - 4K Screen not working correctly
-- Sleep is not working (blackscreen when trying to wake it)
 - Front Headphone/Mic combo jack is not working, headphone port works, and the combo jack works as line-in

 ## About Sleep